Runtime

 Using Model Clients in Planners

-Planners obtain model clients through the runtime’s PlannerContext:
+Planners obtain model clients through the runtime’s PlannerContext.
+There are two explicit integration styles:

 func (p *MyPlanner) PlanStart(ctx context.Context, input *planner.PlanInput) (*planner.PlanResult, error) {